umasuo/code_analyzer/README.md

 The `com.palantir.jacoco-coverage` is an external dependency that requires extra buildscript setup (see below).

-## how to use this project
+To use it, perform the following steps:

+## 1. Add a submodule in your repository

-add this repository as a submodule, so that you can keep your resources up to date
+Add this repository as a submodule, so that you can keep your resources up to date

 `git submodule add https://github.com/reactivesw/code_analyzer_test.git`